Deltares/numba_celltree/docs/api.rst

 Changed
 ~~~~~~~

-- There have been some changes to check edge cases in the algorithms.
-Instead of
-  comparing areas to a fixed tolerance value (1e-9), we now compare distances to
+- Edge case handling has been improved.
+Dynamic tolerances are now
+  automatically estimated or can be optionally provided for queries to handle
+  floating point errors.
+In previous versions, the size of a cross product was
-  a small tolerance value, which is either estimated or set by the user.
-This
+  compared with a static tolerance value of 1e-9, which made the tolerance
-  should improve the accuracy of the algorithms and reduce the number of false
-  negatives in edge cases.
+  effectively an area measure, or relative depending on the length of the edge
+  rather than the perpendicular distance to the vertex.
+The current approach
+  computes an actual distance, making the tolerance straightforward to
+  interpret.
+The new defaults should result in fewer false positives and false
+  negatives.

 [0.3.0 2025-03-25]
 ------------------